Natalie Harp said Trump saved her life. Experts doubt that’s true.

 “They tackled an issue that was not a problem, and did not tackle the issues that were a problem,” Bateman-House said.

-After Harp began making claims about how Right to Try had saved her life on behalf of the Trump campaign, Jeremy Snyder, a public health ethics professor at Simon Fraser University in British Columbia, examined accounts she gave of her medical struggles on LinkedIn, Twitter in interviews with conservative outlets such as Fox News.
+After Harp began making claims on behalf of the Trump campaign about how Right to Try had saved her life, Jeremy Snyder, a public health ethics professor at Simon Fraser University in British Columbia, examined accounts she gave of her medical struggles on LinkedIn, Twitter in interviews with conservative outlets such as Fox News.
 Snyder compiled the discrepancies he found in a detailed essay last year for The Washington Post

-Superficially, Right to Try is good fodder for a political campaign, he said, because it fits the libertarian and conservative impulses of cutting government restrictions.
+Superficially, he said, Right to Try is good fodder for a political campaign because it fits the libertarian and conservative impulses of cutting government restrictions.

 “But it falls apart if you dig even a little bit into it,” he said.
 “If this woman who didn’t even use the Right to Try law is the best example they can come up with, it just shows the emptiness of the achievements they are trying to claim.
 They are telling dying people that they have given them some new access to medicine. when that’s not true.”